0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 title: **revisited** 1:1:1
 *Here we go.
 I like you, Neil.
 I like you so much.
 When I really, really like someone... there's a way l show them how I feel.
 Shhh...*
 ```

+The beginning of the song begins with an audio sample taken from the movie Mysterious Skin (2004).
+This coming-of-age story directed by Gregg Araki is special as it has a dark twist when compared to other movies around the time: Neil McCormick and Brian Lackey, the two main characters, were victims of sexual abuse.
+Much like this album,

+[SOURCE]

 - A direct audio sample from the movie Mysterious Skin (2004).
 - The lines are said by a Little League coach, played by Bill Sage, as he’s about to sexually abuse the character Neil McCormick, played in this scene by Chase Ellison.